ecovillage/hueman-7l-child/README.md

 Calendar page, if needed.
 In order for it to work, you'll need a page called ... 'calendar'.

+### content-featured-custom.php

+For 'featured-news-slider' (used by shortcode), do not display the category.
+Derived from content-featured.php (vanilla hueman 3.3.4).

 ### parts/single-author-date.php

 Overwritten from vanilla hueman (3.3.4) - do not display author and date in 'betrieb' single view.